What is a National Park?

 Madhav National Park

-The park was declared as the national park in the year 1959.
-The total area of the park is over 375.22 km sq.
+Lies in the northwest region of Madhya Pradesh in Shivpuri, Gwalior.
+Madhav National Park was declared as the national park in the year 1959 and the total area covered by the park is about 375.22 Sq.
+Km.

 The best time to visit this park is between the months of November to May.